nonplayer/hammercrawl/hc_complete_rules.md

 **Armoured Spellcaster:** Elves are better at casting in armour than humans.
 Elves suffer no chance of spell failure in Light armour, and a 25%/50%/75% chance when wearing medium/heavy/plate armours, respectively.
 Failed spells are forgotten per normal rules.

+**Blade Dancer:** Elves are skilled at fighting with two weapons at once.
+When wielding two one-handed weapons, Elves roll one extra attack die, but lower their damage die by one step (to a d6) for the entire assault.
+At level 9, this increases to two extra attack dice.

+**Bow Master:** Elves learn the way of the bow from birth.
+At second level, Elves (only) gain a second attack die when using Short and Long Bows, and they acquire a third at level 10.
+Each attack die requires one arrow from their quiver.
+When attacking with a bow, declare target(s) first and then roll all of the attack dice, but only one damage die.
+Each arrow that hits applies the same amount of damage.

+**Keen Awareness:** Elves are spatially aware of their surroundings at all time.
+They have a 50% chance of noticing concealed *non-stonework* doors and panels simply by passing near them, and automatically find them if they spend a turn searching.

-**Blade Dancer:** Elves have a bonus attack die at first level (giving them two), and gain a new one at levels 5, 10, and 15.
+**War Adept:** Elves have a bonus melee attack die at first level (giving them two), and gain a new one at levels 5, 10, and 15.
 When attacking, an Elf declares their target(s) and then rolls all of their attack dice, but only one damage die.
 Each attack that hits applies the same amount of damage.

-**Keen Awareness:** Elves are spatially aware of their surroundings at all time.
-They have a 50% chance of noticing concealed *non-stonework* doors and panels simply by passing near them, and automatically find them if they spend a turn searching.

 #### Halfling Burglar